What Is Dermarolling? How To Use A Dermaroller Guide

-Before we explain what derma rolling is, we need to explain what a derma roller actually is.
-A derma roller is a handheld roller-device covered in microneedles – needles ranging in length from 0.25 mm to 1.5m – which is rolled over the skin.
-This is done in order to create tiny skin punctures on the skin which triggers skin repair, leading to the creation of new collagen.
-A bodily protein made up of amino-acids, collagen is the part of the connective tissue that helps in firmness, strength, suppleness, and elasticity in skin.
+Before we explain what derma rolling (also known as collagen induction therapy, or CIT) is, we need to explain what a derma roller itself is.
+A derma roller is a handheld roller-device with microneedles.
+The needles range in length from 0.25 mm to 1.5m.
+You roll the device over the skin to create tiny punctures which trigger skin repair, leading to the creation of new collagen.
+A bodily protein made up of amino acids, collagen is the part of the connective tissue that helps in firmness, strength, suppleness, and elasticity in skin.

-Therefore, the short-term wounding of the skin is intended to trigger the production of a protein that will actually in turn strengthen the skin to a healthier level than before.
+Therefore, the short-term wounding of the skin intends to trigger the production of a protein that will actually, in turn, strengthen the skin to a healthier level than before.
 Think of derma rolling as you would think of weight training and working out – you create small tears in your muscles so that the muscle is repaired and made stronger than before.
 Not a perfect parable or comparison, but you get the idea.